 3.2 Termination.

 3.2.1 Termination by CAISO.
-In the event the RC Customer commits any material default under this Agreement, which, if capable of being remedied, is not remedied within thirty (30) days after the CAISO has given written notice to the RC Customer of the default, the CAISO may terminate this Agreement at any time upon thirty (30) days prior written notice of termination.
-For avoidance of doubt, if the CAISO terminates the Agreement under this Section 3.2.1 prior to expiration of the Initial Term, the RC Customer will still be required to pay the RC Service Charge for the remainder of the Initial Term.
+In the event the RC Customer commits any material default under this Agreement, which, if capable of being remedied, is not remedied within sixty (60) days after the CAISO has given written notice to the RC Customer of the default, the CAISO may terminate this Agreement at any time upon thirty (30) days prior written notice of termination, provided the notice of termination incorporates a transition plan for the RC Customer to transition to a new Reliability Coordinator to ensure that the termination of this Agreement results in no harm to the Western grid.
+The CAISO shall inform all RC Customers at the time it sends written notice of termination to any RC Customer.
 Any outstanding financial right or obligation or any other obligation under the CAISO Tariff of the RC Customer that has arisen while that RC Customer was receiving services under this Agreement, and any provision of this Agreement necessary to give effect to such right or obligation, will survive until satisfied.
-With respect to any notice of termination given pursuant to this Section, the CAISO must timely file a notice of termination with FERC, or must otherwise comply with the requirements of FERC Order No. 2001 and related FERC orders.
-The filing of the notice of termination by the CAISO with FERC will be considered timely if: the filing of the notice of termination is made after the preconditions for termination have been met, and the CAISO files the notice of termination within sixty (60) days after issuance of the notice of default.
-This Agreement will terminate upon acceptance by FERC of such a notice of termination, or thirty (30) days after the date of the CAISO’s notice of default if terminated in accordance with the requirements of FERC Order No. 2001 and related FERC orders.
+With respect to any notice of termination given pursuant to this Section, the CAISO must file a notice of termination with FERC, or must otherwise comply with the requirements of FERC Order No. 2001 and related FERC orders.
+For avoidance of doubt, if the CAISO terminates the Agreement under this Section 3.2.1 prior to expiration of the Initial Term, the RC Customer will still be required to pay the RC Service Charge for the remainder of the Initial Term and the HANA services charge, if applicable.

 3.2.2 Termination by RC Customer.
 The RC Customer may terminate this Agreement, without penalty, by giving the CAISO not less than twelve (12) months advance written notice after the Initial Term.
 This notice will be given on or before April 1 of the current calendar year and such termination will become effective on April 1 of the following year.
 If the RC Customer gives the CAISO less than twelve (12) months’ notice after the Initial Term and is being billed directly for the RC Services in accordance with Section 5.3, the RC Customer will be charged an amount equal to the balance of the RC Service Charge remaining on the twelve (12) month required notice period.
 Any outstanding financial right or obligation or any other obligation under the CAISO Tariff of the RC Customer that has arisen while that RC Customer was receiving services under this Agreement, and any provision of this Agreement necessary to give effect to such right or obligation, will survive until satisfied.
 With respect to any notice of termination given pursuant to this Section, the CAISO must timely file a notice of termination with FERC, or must otherwise comply with the requirements of FERC Order No. 2001 and related FERC orders.
-The filing of the notice of termination by the CAISO with FERC will be considered timely if the request to file a notice of termination is made after the preconditions for termination have been met.
-For entities subject to FERC jurisdiction, termination will be effective upon acceptance by FERC of notice of termination, or upon twelve (12) months if terminated in accordance with the requirements of FERC Order No. 2001 and related FERC orders.
+For entities defined under Section 201(f) of the Federal Power Act, 16 U.S.C.
+824(f), termination will be effective upon twelve (12) months’ notice irrespective of acceptance by FERC.